 Chapter 2: Photography Basics

-In order to take great product pictures, you need a good camera.
-We will get into this a little later, but for now know that you don’t need a big, fancy camera to take incredible photos.
-You do, however, need to have a basic understanding of some of the functions.
+In order to take great photos, you need a good camera.
+We will get into this a little later, but for now know that you don’t need a big, fancy digital camera to take incredible photos.
+You do, however, need to have a basic understanding of some of the functions, especially if you’re shooting for commercial photography.

 This determines how fast the shutter opens and closes.
 For optimal results, select the fastest shutter speed that you can for your lighting.
 A shutter speed of 1/125 or higher will eliminate camera shake and ensure a sharp, focused photo.